 The talk examines his life in the context of America in the period 1870 to 1910.
 The Gilded age saw the rise and dominance of the corporate trusts and with it a growth in greed, avarice and corruption.
 It also saw the emergence of a nation that had previously been somewhat isolated in the global world of colonialism, but under President McKinley America began to spread its wings into the America we know today.

-I have given this talk to over 50 organisations in the past three years, including many U3a’s, Libraries, historical groups and Rotary clubs, and am happy to take short notice dates (where possible).
+I have given my Carnegie talk to over 50 organisations in the past three years, including many U3a’s, libraries, historical groups and Rotary clubs.
+The talk on American Independence / Constitution is a new talk.
+I am happy to take short notice dates (where possible).
 My interest in the subject originated whilst studying for a mature degree in American History.